Back pain during pregnancy - causes, prevention and treatment

 Additionally, if you have experienced back problems prior to becoming pregnant, it’s worth letting your GP know about this so they can keep an eye on you throughout pregnancy.

 I don't have any surefire solutions except hot water bottles, paracetamol and sleeping with an ever more creative arrangement of pillows.

 It's very unusual for back pain that has come on during pregnancy to affect the way you labour and give birth.

 If you suffered with back pain, an injury, or a condition such as scoliosis prior to pregnancy, you should talk to your doctor about whether any special arrangements will need to be made for birth.

 Does back pain go away after birth?

 There's good and bad news here.
-Yes, it will go away - but it can take some time.
+Providing it isn’t trauma-related, your back pain should go away once your baby is out – but it can take some time.
 Pregnancy hormones hang around for a while, particularly if you’re breastfeeding, so everything doesn’t miraculously return to normal the day after birth.

 If you already have a weakness, it’s also very easy to hurt your back picking up your baby and dealing with the buggy, cot, car seats and myriad other pieces of equipment that seem to be designed to cause you injury – just when you need it least.
 Try to take it easy, and if you’ve got a partner, get them to do the heavy lifting for the time being.